sdsc-ordes/technical-presentation/src/presentations/part-1/assets/examples/go/README.md

 ## Development Shell

-This example go module comes with a nix flake that provides a go development shell.
+This example Go module comes with a Nix flake that provides a go development shell.
 This ensures all developers work with the same toolchain and tooling versions (language server, linter, ...).